IsaacSchemm/ISchemm.DurationFinder/README.md

 * SchemaOrgDurationProvider (for pages with a schema.org style `<meta itemprop="duration">` tag)
 * OpenGraphDurationProvider (for pages with an OpenGraph style `<meta property="video:duration">` tag)
-* OEmbedDurationProvider (for pages that provide oEmbed discovery through a `<link>` element to a JSON endpoint which contains a non-standard `duration` field)
+* OEmbedDurationProvider (for pages that provide oEmbed discovery through a `<link>` element to a JSON endpoint which contains a non-standard `duration` property)
 * HlsDurationProvider (for HLS VOD playlists)
 * MP4DurationProvider (for MPEG-4 Part 14 containers, such as .mp4 and .m4a - requires HTTP range request support on the remote server)
+* VorbisDurationProvider (for Ogg containers - requires HTTP range request support on the remote server, and the file must contains a Vorbis stream)

+Additional providers that are not included in `Providers.All` but are used internally:

+* ChunklistDurationProvider (for HLS VOD chunklists)
+* JsonDurationProvider (for JSON files with a numeric `duration` property)

 ## Support